Decoding Islamophobic Discourse: Using LLMs to Identify Tropes and Semi-Coded Hate Speech: Results and Discussion

 Islamophobic discourse shifted toward OOV (semi-coded) terms like \textit{mohammedan} and \textit{mudslime}, among others, that imply threats without explicitly violating platform guidelines.
 Such language often appears in memes, jokes, or seemingly neutral phrases that subtly convey harmful stereotypes.
-We also argue that recent advancements in LLMs made extracting such slurs easier \cite{kikkisetti2024coded} and that LLMs such as GPT-4 understand the toxicity of such messages.
+The main types of hate speech involve lexical manipulation and contextual misuse of words.
+Lexical manipulation here would be muzrat, as explained, this is the changing of the prefix and suffix of a word to combine a neutral word and an offensive word to create a new hate term.
+Contextual misuse would be the example of Mohammedan, which is a neutral word in general, that becomes hateful when the user manipulates the context to convey a negative connotation.
+We also argue that recent advancements in LLMs made extracting slurs easier \cite{kikkisetti2024coded} and that LLMs such as GPT-4 understand the toxicity of such messages.
 Therefore, we selected social posts where terms \textit{mudslime, mohammedan, pislam, muzzies and muzrats} have been used and posts contain less toxicity.
 Most data include such terms with abusive language, which we believe LLMs can easily flag.
 The prompt we use is as follows:

+\textbf{Prompt: }\textit{Analyze the following text and assign a score between 0 and 1, where 0 represents no hate or negativity, and 1 represents extreme hate speech toward Muslims.
+Provide a score along with a brief explanation.}